Extended-Thunder/send-later/index.md

 do "Skip next occurrence" on the message, then it'll be rescheduled and next delivered at 14:00 on Wednesday, August 30.

+## "Claiming" messages from a different Thunderbird instance

+You can use Send Later in multiple Thunderbird instances all talking to the same email account, but by default each instance of Thunderbird will only deliver scheduled messages that were created on that instance.
+If you want to reassign previously scheduled drafts from one Thunderbird instance to another, you can do that by selecting the messages, right-clicking or control-clicking on them to bring up the menu, and selecting "Send Later > Move scheduld messages(s) to this Thunderbird".

+**Beware,** however, that if the accounts configured into the two Thunderbird instances don't exactly match, you may see unpredictable behavior including Send Later messages getting sent out through the wrong mail servers.
+See [below](#matching-accounts) for more on this and what to do about it.

 <a name="prefs"></a>

 ## Preferences